Container apps are the future

 On Flutter, we encounter none of these issues.
 Since all the components are containerized, the UI is displayed using their engine.
 You can guarantee that the devices will function the same on every Android device out there while being ultra performant and emulating good native practices.
 Also, being the same code base for both platforms, there are simply no worries.
 Time is saved for quality assurance departments and developers alike.

-We really believe that Flutter is a great way to make apps, so far we've been using it for more than two years and it's been great!
+We really believe that Flutter is a great way to make apps, so far we've been using it for more Then two years and awesome!
+Recently you can deploy flutter on 6 different platforms using the same codebase!